MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Introduction

-To find optimal configurations for Spark SQL workloads, various automatic configuration tuning methods have been proposed~\cite{xin2022locat,shen2023rover,li2023towards,li2025loftune,chen2024tie,fekry2020tune}.
-These methods typically adopt the Bayesian Optimization (BO) framework~\cite{snoek2012practical,hutter2011sequential} to sample promising configurations, which iteratively samples configurations and replay the workload to model the relationship between system performance and parameters.
-However, these methods suffer from several fundamental challenges when applied to Spark SQL:
+Therefore, various configuration tuning methods have been proposed to find optimal configurations for Spark SQL workloads automatically~\cite{xin2022locat,shen2023rover,li2023towards,li2025loftune,chen2024tie,fekry2020tune}.
+These methods typically adopt the Bayesian Optimization (BO) framework~\cite{snoek2012practical,hutter2011sequential,frazzetto2025graph} to sample promising configurations, iteratively replay the workload, and model the relationship between system performance and parameters.
+However, these methods suffer from several fundamental challenges when applied to Spark SQL, as follows:

 \textbf{C1.
-Prohibitive evaluation costs.} Spark SQL workloads typically handle massive data volumes and consist of multiple queries, leading to execution times that span hours or even days.
+Prohibitive evaluation costs.} Given the long-running nature of Spark SQL workloads, evaluating configurations is highly expensive.
 However, existing tuning methods often rely on full-fidelity evaluations (executing the entire original workload)~\cite{fekry2020tune,li2025loftune,li2023towards}, which limits the number of configurations that can be explored within a finite tuning budget.
 A potential solution to mitigate this bottleneck is to adopt Multi-Fidelity Optimization (MFO)~\cite{li2021mfes,li2018hyperband,falkner2018bohb}.
 MFO leverages low-fidelity evaluations, which are faster but approximate the full-fidelity results, to efficiently filter out poor configurations and guide the search toward optimal regions.
 Our preliminary analysis in Figure~\ref{fig:motivation_of_mf} demonstrates the impact of this mechanism: within a 48-hour budget, \sys successfully evaluated 43 configurations with MFO.
-In sharp contrast, a single-fidelity variant (\sys w/o multi-fidelity) evaluated only 29 configurations in the same time frame, with the majority falling into higher latency buckets or even resulting in execution errors.
-These illustrate that relying solely on full-fidelity evaluations makes it nearly impossible to explore the vast search space effectively within practical time constraints.
+In contrast, a full-fidelity variant (\sys w/o multi-fidelity) evaluated only 29 configurations in the same time frame, with the majority falling into higher latency buckets or even resulting in execution errors.
+This comparison illustrates that relying solely on full-fidelity evaluations makes it infeasible to explore the vast search space effectively within practical budgets.